Friday, January 03, 2014

 The American Dream is founded on the concept of every person's right to the pursuit of happiness.
 Whatever you can imagine would make you happy you are free to pursue it with all your heart.
 That's your right.

-The Kingdom of God is founded on the concept of laying down your life, your idea of what will make you happy, in favor of receiving what Jesus knows will really make you happy.
+The Kingdom of God is founded on the concept of laying down your life, your idea of what will make you happy, in favor of receiving from Jesus what He knows will really fulfill you.

 Following Jesus involves laying down your life and giving up your rights.
 It means full and complete submission to God because you recognize that His perfect will for your life is a million times better than anything you could ever dream up, or pursue, on your own.

 Jesus didn't ever instruct any of his disciples to fight for their God-given, "Inalienable Rights", and neither did Paul the Apostle.
 In fact, they both encouraged their disciples to live humble lives, serving others and not demanding more because they deserved more.
 Paul even specifically told those followers of Christ who were slaves to remain slaves, even if they were being mistreated.